Craving Some Creativity

 Cons:

-• The grid may have to be painted to match ceiling tiles.
+• Existing grid may need fresh paint to match the ceiling tiles.

 • Most expensive option.